junxit/us-congress-bills-115/metadata.md

 - 2018-06-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5797.
 - 2018-06-20 — The Speaker designated the Honorable Mike Bost to act as Chairman of the Committee.
 - 2018-06-20 — The previous question was ordered pursuant to the rule.
+- 2018-06-21 — Received in the Senate and Read twice and referred to the Committee on Finance.